Managing Connections using the Java SDK with Couchbase Server

-Enable encryption on the client side and point it to the keystore
+Enable encryption on the client side and point it to the file containing the certificate.

 If you are running on

-localhost and just want to enable it for a development machine, just copying and pasting it suffices.
+localhost and just want to enable TLS for a development machine, just copying and pasting it suffices.

-Navigate in the admin UI to and copy the input box of the SSL certificate into a file on your machine (here named cluster.cert).
+Navigate in the admin UI to and copy the input box of the TLS certificate into a file on your machine (which we will refer to as

 It looks similar to this: